 Summary resolution occurs when the respondent accepts responsibility for all alleged violations.
 This acceptance must be either in writing and signed by the student or received directly from the student's own campus email account.
-The respondent would have a meeting with the Dean of Students or designee to have an educational conversation about the incident and discuss the outcomes that would be assigned to the student.
+The respondent would have a meeting with the Vice President of Student Affairs & Dean of Students or designee to have an educational conversation about the incident and discuss the outcomes that would be assigned to the student.